Skip to main content

 Tip

-If you want Productsup to request a recrawl of a page every time you update it, map the updated_at attribute as well in Dataflow.
+If you want Productsup to request a recrawl of a page every time you update it, make sure to map the updated_at attribute.